duckietown/docs-AIDO/book/AIDO/30_task_embodied/03_template_random.md

 ### `solution.py`

-The `solution.py` solution file illustrates the protocol interace.
+The `solution.py` solution file illustrates the protocol interface.

-The import parts are:
+The important parts are:

 ```python
     def on_received_observations(self,  data: Duckiebot1Observations):